revature-curriculum/javalin-recap-3-javalin/README.md

 ---
 ### Steps

-1. In src -> main -> java -> Main.java, create 2 routes leading to your meal.jte file and phoneNumbers.jte.
-2. In the Main.java create handlers for both routes sending the necessary information to the jte pages.
+1. In Main.java create handlers for both routes sending the necessary information to the jte pages.
+   1. One handler that renders meal.jte and sends the meal string to the file.
+   2. The other handler should render phoneNumbers.jte and send the arraylist to it.
+2. In src -> main -> java -> Main.java, create 2 routes:
+   1. One associated with the handler that points to meal.jte.
+   2. The other associated with the handler that points to phoneNumbers.jte
-3. In src -> main -> jte -> meal.jte, create an if statement checking if the meal is breakfast, lunch or dinner.
-For each condition, have it print out something relating to that meal.
-Remember to write the code to receive the parameter.
+3. In src -> main -> jte -> meal.jte
+   1. Create an if statement checking if the meal is breakfast, lunch or dinner.
+   2. For each condition, have it print out something relating to that meal.
+   3. Remember to write the code to receive the parameter.
-4. In src -> main -> jte -> phoneNumebers.jte using a for loop, iterate through the elements in the numbers array and print each number out.
-Remember to write the code to receive the parameter.
+4. In src -> main -> jte -> phoneNumebers.jte
+   1. Using a for loop, iterate through the elements in the numbers array and print each number out.
+   2. Remember to write the code to receive the parameter.

 ---
 ### Sample Output
 Meal: